biodash/biodash.github.io/content/codeclub/S05E05/index.md

 output: hugodown::md_document
 title: "S05E05: R for Data Science (2e) - Ch.
 8 - Data Import"
 subtitle: "Today, we'll cover an essential component of working with R: how to import your data into R!"
 summary: "Today, we'll cover an essential component of working with R: how to import your data into R!
-We'll do so with functions from one of the core tidyverse packages: readr"
+We'll do so with functions from one of the core tidyverse packages: readr."
 authors: [admin]
 tags: [codeclub, r4ds]
 date: "2023-02-19"
 lastmod: "2023-02-19"
 toc: true
-rmd_hash: 1235d3cff179a613
+rmd_hash: d3a6813ccc349801

 ---